caddyserver/website/src/docs/markdown/caddyfile/options.md

 ##### `max_header_size`

 The maximum size to parse from a client's HTTP request headers.
+If the limit is exceeded, the server will respond with HTTP status `431 Request Header Fields Too Large`.
 It accepts all formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).
+By default, the limit is `1MB`.

+##### `enable_full_duplex`

+Enable full-duplex communication for HTTP/1 requests.
+Only has an effect if Caddy was built with Go 1.21 or later.

+For HTTP/1 requests, the Go HTTP server by default consumes any unread portion of the request body before beginning to write the response, preventing handlers from concurrently reading from the request and writing the response.
+Enabling this option disables this behavior and permits handlers to continue to read from the request while concurrently writing the response.

+For HTTP/2 requests, the Go HTTP server always permits concurrent reads and responses, so this option has no effect.

+Test thoroughly with your HTTP clients, as some older clients may not support full-duplex HTTP/1 which can cause them to deadlock.
+See [golang/go#57786](https://github.com/golang/go/issues/57786) for more info.

+⚠️ This is an experimental feature.
+Subject to change or removal.

 ##### `log_credentials`